 “The hole is a wonderful trap that becomes a habit, and whatever you practice a lot feels right.
 You are in the hole if you damn them and you are in the hole if you damn yourself.
 So you feel like you are trapped.
 But the trap is only in your mind.
 Separate responsibility from damning.
 Practice total acceptance of self and others with mistakes and wrongs.”

 “I just don’t get it.”

-“Let me try once more. not only did they dig your hole and throw you in your hole, they made it certain that you would never get out of your hole.
-They made you your own prisoner by teaching you that if you do bad you are bad, and if you are responsible for bad then you are bad.
+“Let me try once more.
+Not only did they dig your hole and throw you in your hole, but they also made it certain that you would never get out of your hole.
+They made you into your own prisoner by teaching you that if you do bad you are bad, and if you are responsible for bad then you are bad.
 Now, you won’t face your own responsibility for staying in the hole, because that supposedly makes you bad according to your inherited logic.
-As a result, you now keep yourself in the hole not them–they don’t have to.”
+As a result, you now keep yourself in the hole not them—they don’t have to.”

 “That just sounds like you want to blame me!”

 “You just proved my point.
 Quite an ingenious trap isn’t it?
 Let your mind work on what I said.
 I have to go now.
 Good luck sorting it out.”